AlexKosz/AlexKosz/README.md

 - Git
 - Zoom/Microsoft Teams
 - VScode

+My goals for 2021:
+- Push my code to github more often
+- Obtain a developer role
+- Build fun projects with React

 <!---
 AlexKosz/AlexKosz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.